 What is the difference between DOCG, DOC and IGT?

-The DOCG guarantees the origin and quality of the wines produced in a specific geographical area, the DOC indicates a wider geographical origin and greater flexibility in the choice of grape varieties and production methods, while the IGT allows for an even wider range of vines and production methods.
+The DOCG designation guarantees the origin and quality of wines produced in a specific geographical area, while the DOC designation indicates a broader geographical origin and greater flexibility in the choice of grape varieties and production methods, while the IGT designation allows for an even wider range of grape varieties and production methods.

-What are some of the best known red and white wines of the Veneto region?
+What are some of the most famous red and white wines from the Veneto region?

-Among the red wines, Amarone della Valpolicella, Bardolino and Valpolicella Ripasso are highly appreciated.
-As for white wines, Soave, Prosecco and Lugana are among the best known.
+Among the red wines, Amarone della Valpolicella, Bardolino, and Valpolicella Ripasso are highly regarded.
+Among the white wines, Soave, Prosecco, and Lugana are among the best-known.

 What production methods are used in the Veneto region?

-Different production methods are used in the Veneto region, including appassimento, the Charmat method and the Classic method.
+In Veneto, various production methods are used, including appassimento, the Charmat method, and the Classic method.

-Is it possible to visit the cellars and taste the wines of the Veneto region?
+Is it possible to visit the cellars and taste Veneto wines?

-Yes, many wineries offer guided tours and tastings directly at the vineyards.
-It is advisable to contact the cellars to organize a visit and enjoy an unforgettable experience in the heart of the Veneto region.
+Yes, many wineries offer guided tours and tastings.
+Directly at the vineyards.
+We recommend contacting the wineries to arrange a visit and enjoy an unforgettable experience in the heart of the Veneto region.